xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-windows.md

 >
 > * From version 7.0.0 onwards, Windows Desktop Application testing is available.
 > * From version 7.5.0 onwards, Native Windows Recorder is available for Katalon Studio Enterprise users.
-> * From version 7.7.0 onwards, Desired Capabilities for Native Windows Recorder are available.
+> * From version 7.7.0 onwards, desired capabilities for Native Windows Recorder are available.
 ## Set desired capabilities for Windows Desktop Application testing

 To set desired capabilities for Windows Desktop Application testing, do as follows: